How to Pitch Your Video Game: From Concept to Presentation

 If you want to know more about how you can pitch a video game, watch the webinar hosted by Eric Oliver Obiol, our Lead Game Designer.

-With over 10 years of experience, Starloop Studios takes pride in delivering incredible games, leveraging the talent of highly creative professionals.
+With over 10 years of experience in outsorcing game development, Starloop Studios takes pride in delivering incredible games, leveraging the talent of highly creative professionals.
 We produced more than 100 games for different platforms in different genres released, so rely on our hands-on experience in delivering top-notch games and win the hearts of your audience.

 - Portfolio: Adventure Pop for 505 Games